 Community Food Strategies works to strengthen FPCs emerging throughout North Carolina by linking them through a collective network, providing council development tools and resources, offering technical assistance and training, and hosting conferences.

-Acts as 1) a hub and a conduit for peer learning and exchange, capacity building, and technical assistance; and 2) a state-level body that enables the community to speak with one voice on larger scale issues.
+The Ohio Food Policy Network is made up of interested people and organizations who share values and a common vision for the food system in Ohio.
+The Network acts as 1) a hub and a conduit for peer learning and exchange, capacity building, and technical assistance; and 2) a state-level body that enables the community to speak with one voice on larger scale issues.

 Sustain Ontario's Municipal/Regional Food Policy Network offers participants a chance to share and discuss various local food initiatives and or policies as a way of developing, supporting, and promoting best practices across the food community.
 By bringing together farmers, planners, food council members, community organizations, and public health officials, this network connects and strengthens existing municipal regional level efforts striving for a healthy and sustainable food system.
 Network tools include bimonthly conference calls and a network news and resources mailing list.